2017 Inauguration Road Closures: Which Washington Streets Will Be Closed For Trump’s Big Day?

 - North Washington Street at Montgomery Street (City of Alexandria) to Reagan National Airport will be open.

-To avoid congestion and travel delays, the department of transportation have encouraged residents to use Metro, Virginia Railway Express, and Amtrak for travel from Virginia to Washington, D.C., on Inauguration Day.
+To avoid congestion and travel delays, the department of transportation have encouraged residents to use Metro, Virginia Railway Express, and Amtrak for travel from Virginia to Washington, D.C. on Inauguration Day.
 Those needing to travel are encouraged to seek alternate means of transportation and develop a backup route.
 In case you decide to take the Metro, note that it will open an hour earlier than normal in anticipation of the crowd with the first train leaving at 4 a.m.
 Rush hour services will operate until 9 p.m.
 Also, note that five stations near the National Mall will be closed for security reasons.
-The stations are:
+Those stations are:

 - Archives